 How does it work?

-Teach Plus recruits and selects Colorado Teacher Partners from across the state to participate in the partnership experience.
+Teach Plus recruits and selects Colorado Network teachers from across the state to participate in the partnership experience.
 You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the teaching profession in Colorado.
-Teach Plus Teacher Partners will have a light scale experience of the Policy Fellowship and will have an opportunity to apply for future Policy Fellowships.
+Colorado Network teachers will have a light scale experience of the Policy Fellowship and will have an opportunity to apply for future Policy Fellowships.